Features new to Windows XP: Bluetooth support

-Executable space protection
+Data Execution Prevention

 Windows XP Service Pack 2 introduced Data Execution Prevention.
 This feature, present as NX (EVP) in AMD's AMD64 processors and as XD (EDB) in Intel's processors, can flag certain parts of memory as containing data instead of executable code, which prevents overflow errors from resulting in arbitrary code execution.
 It is intended to prevent an application or service from executing code from a non-executable memory region.
 This helps prevent certain exploits that store code via a buffer overflow, for example.
 DEP runs in two modes: hardware-enforced DEP for CPUs that can mark memory pages as nonexecutable, and software-enforced DEP with a limited prevention for CPUs that do not have hardware support.
 Software-enforced DEP does not protect from execution of code in data pages, but instead from another type of attack (SEH overwrite).
 Hardware-enforced DEP enables the NX bit on compatible CPUs, through the automatic use of PAE kernel in 32-bit Windows and the native support on 64-bit kernels.
 Software DEP, while unrelated to the NX bit, is what Microsoft calls their enforcement of "Safe Structured Exception Handling".
 Software DEP/SafeSEH simply checks when an exception is thrown to make sure that the exception is registered in a function table for the application, and requires the program to be built with it.

 If DEP is enabled for all applications, users gain additional resistance against zero-day exploits.
 But not all applications are DEP-compliant and some will generate DEP exceptions.
 Therefore, DEP is not enforced for all applications by default in 32-bit versions of Windows and is only turned on for critical system components.
 Windows XP Service Pack 3 introduces additional NX APIs that allow software developers to enable NX hardware protection for their code, independent of system-wide compatibility enforcement settings.
 Developers can mark their applications as NX-compliant when built, which allows protection to be enforced when that application is installed and runs.
 This enables a higher percentage of NX-protected code in the software ecosystem on 32-bit platforms, where the default system compatibility policy for NX is configured to protect only operating system components.